JonathanSLi/Face-Generation-using-DCGANS/README.md

 Defined and trained a DCGAN on a dataset of celebrity faces.

 ## Goal
-get a generator network to generate *new* images of faces that look as realistic as possible!
+Create a generator network to generate *new* images of faces that look as realistic as possible!
 Visualized results of new generated faces is in the repo notebook.

 ## Get the Data